 And none to tell the tales

 R. Dean Taylor – “There’s A Ghost In My House”

 Sometimes a “haunting” is the grief of losing a loved one.
 I know: “sounds real scary doesn’t it, kids!?”
-Well R. Dean Taylor’s song “There’s A Ghost In My House” in that sense isn’t really about ghosts at all.
-The song was written by the legendary team of Brian Holland, Eddie Holland and Lamont Dozier from Motown for the Motown label but when it came time to promote the song, the label “ghosted” as it were.
-The song eventually became a big hit in the UK in the Northern Soul circuit and Canada.
-UK experimental punk band, The Fall, would eventually go on to cover the song.
+Well, in the case of R. Dean Taylor’s song, “There’s A Ghost In My House” it is just that.
+Born in Toronto, Ontario, R. Dean Taylor got his first big hit with “There’s A Ghost In My House”, which was written by the legendary team of Brian Holland, Eddie Holland and Lamont Dozier from Motown for the Motown label but when it came time to promote the song, the label “ghosted” as it were.
+The song eventually became a big hit in the UK in the Northern Soul circuit and in Canada, as well.
+In the 80’s, UK experimental punk band, The Fall, would cover the song.